RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Basic-project-creation-flow.md

 Responses:
 -	HTTP Code 200 OK.
-- Body â€“ a list of projects with details consisting of project identifier, project name, language direction, location and other optional fields
+- Body - a list of projects with details consisting of project identifier, project name, language direction, location and other optional fields

 Example:
 ```json